osmbe/website/_drafts/2021-11-01-en-motm_karel.md

 Thank you to everyone who helps.
 The little bit helps too.
 Even if you don't draw, a map comment or MapComplete will also make the map better.

 **Thank you very much, Karel, for this interview.**

-[^1]: Large-scale Reference File or Base map of Flanders

 *Translated from Dutch by Claire Muyllaert and Pierre Parmentier with the help of [www.DeepL.com/Translator](www.DeepL.com/Translator).*